LZeroAnalytics/thornode/README.md

 ## Bifröst

-The Bifröst faciliates connections with external networks, such as Binance Chain, Ethereum and Bitcoin.
+The Bifröst facilitates connections with external networks, such as Binance Chain, Ethereum and Bitcoin.
 The Bifröst is generally well-abstracted, needing only minor changes between different chains.
 The Bifröst handles observations of incoming transactions, which are passed into THORChain via special witness transactions.
 The Bifröst also handles multi-party computation to sign outgoing transactions via a Genarro-Goldfeder TSS scheme.
 Only 2/3rds of nodes are required to be in each signing ceremony on a first-come-first-serve basis, and there is no log of who is present.
-In this way, each node maintains plausible deniabilty around involvement with every transaction.
+In this way, each node maintains plausible deniability around involvement with every transaction.

 ### Adding a New Chain